-Presidential impeachment, gun control, racial divisions, the role of ethnic minorities in our society - these and all of the critical debates of our time can be understood only in the context of history.
+Presidential impeachment, gun control, racial divisions, the role of ethnic minorities in our society - these and the other critical debates of our time can be understood only in the context of history.

 Knowledge of the past helps us to gain a perspective on the issues of the present and of the future; knowledge of the roots of their culture helps citizens to engage the issues of today so that they may shape tomorrow.

-Millersville is the only institution in southeastern Pennsylvania outside the Philadelphia area to grant advanced degrees in history, Baccalaureates in Liberal Arts and in Education, and a Master of Arts in History.
+Millersville is the only institution in southeastern Pennsylvania outside the Philadelphia area to grant these three advanced degrees in history: Baccalaureates in Liberal Arts and in Education, and a Master of Arts in History.

 The department offers a quality program in either Liberal Arts or Education.
 Our faculty, which is recognized as being dedicated to teaching, historical research, and the profession, maintains a strong commitment to scholarship.
 In addition to offering a wide range of courses in the traditional fields of United States history and European history, the department also offers courses dealing with Africa, Latin America, the Atlantic, the Middle East, Violence, Women, and the Holocaust.
-Undergraduate students may also qualify to matriculate in the history department's Master of Arts Degree in History to enhance their undergraduate experiences.
+Undergraduate students may also qualify to enroll in courses offered by the history department's Master of Arts program to enhance their undergraduate experiences.

 Extracurricular events are vital for a thorough education.
-The department hosts a variety of conferences and colloquia, and there is a student-run History Club.
+The department hosts a variety of conferences and colloquia, especially the internationally renowned bi-annual Holocaust Conference.
+There is a student-run History Club as well as a local chapter of Phi Alpha Theta, the national history honor society.
 In addition, the department annually presents a variety of academic awards to students majoring in history.

 The members of the History department are dedicated to the teacher-scholar model of professional development.
 Committed to strong and effective teaching, historical research, and community service, the faculty reflects a variety of teaching and scholarly research specialties.
 Most are members of major international, national and regional historical associations and are involved actively in research and publishing.
-Several hold leadership positions in professional organizations like the American Historical Association, the Society for French History, the Society of Historians of the Gilded Age and Progressive Era, as well as the Massachusetts Historical Society and the Pennsylvania Historical and Museum Commission.
-And all have doctorates.
-Two important editing projects are housed in the department: the Winthrop Papers and the Journal of Baltic Studies.
+Several have held leadership positions in professional organizations like the American Historical Association, the Society of Historians of the Gilded Age and Progressive Era, and the International Society for Medieval Canon Law, as well as the Massachusetts Historical Society and the Pennsylvania Historical and Museum Commission.
+And all full time faculty have doctorates.
+Two important editing projects have been housed in the department: the Winthrop Papers and the Journal of Baltic Studies.

 A degree in history may be an end in itself.
 It is, however, an excellent choice for anyone who wishes to pursue entry into the profession of history.
 Many recent graduates have gone on to study in the nation's leading graduate schools and now teach in colleges and universities.